-Peer Reviewer Name:

 Rating Scale:

+esses, but, neith sses.
+This rating applies to a response that contains a number of the singly or collectively, are they likely to adversely impact the forming charter school

+ains strengths, but clarification / additional work is needed.

-Satisfactory: Strengths outwood strengths.
-There are weakness development and operation of Approaching Satisfactory: Unsatisfactory: Major weaknumber of weaknesses that an charter school. ses, but, neith f a high-perfo Section conta knesses outwe re likely to ad sses.
-This rating applies to a response that contains a number of her singly or collectively, are they likely to adversely impact the forming charter school.
-This rating applies to a ditional work is needed.
-This rating applies to a response that contains a liversely impact the development and operation of a high-performing the section may render the application ineligible for approval.
+Unsatisfactory: Major we number of weaknesses that charter school. aknesses outwe are likely to ad eigh any strengths.
+This rating applies to a response that contains a liversely impact the development and operation of a high-performing by section may render the application ineligible for approval.

-· the score of no less than 90/100 points (satisfactory rating in the multiple applicants, the applicant receiving the highest
+= = e score of no less than 90/100 points (satisfactory rating in th multiple applicants, the applicant receiving the highest

-· - es a brief r ed) ationale for the desired change in authorizer and touches ts for choosing VOAMN as their potential new authorizer.
+s a brief ratio nale for the desired change in authorizer and touches on the sing VOAMN as their potential new authorizer.

-Rating (mark with a "X [ ") Comments:
+Rating (mark with a "Z X'') Comments:

 Satisfactory

 Unsatisfactory

-section includes an overview of support the educational philosocurricula, tools, techniques and This section includes a discuss iding educe f the curric ophy.
-The e d methods s ion of how ational philosophy of the school.
-Information in this rula, tools, methods and instructional techniques that applicant cites and explains research supporting these support all pupil learning and all student achievement. the learning program aligns with the school's mission, description of the school's professional development plan.
+includes an overview of the curreducational philosophy.
+The aptechniques and methods support ding education ricula, tools, re plicant cites of t all pupil lean program align nal philosophy of the school.
+Information in this section methods and instructional techniques that support the and explains research supporting these curricula, tools, rning and all student achievement.
+This section includes a swith the school's mission, vision, and goals.
+The section ional development plan.

 Rating Comments:

-Satisfactory (23-25 pts)
+Rating Satisfactory (23-25 pts) Comments:

-Approaching Satisfactory (20-22 pts.)
+Comments: